 Sprinkler Spacing Calculator

-Determines the optimal distance between sprinkler heads based on throw radius and layout pattern.
-Use it when designing a new irrigation system or troubleshooting dry spots.
+Calculate the optimal distance between sprinkler heads based on head throw radius and grid layout pattern (square or triangular).
+Use it when designing new irrigation zones or diagnosing dry spots in existing systems.

 About this calculator